M&gn Norwich City To Drayton

 Part one from Norwich City station to Drayton Station via Hellesdon in Norfolk.

-The Marriott way walk in total is 26 miles long and this page covers the first part from Norwich City station to Drayton via Hellesdon station what still partly still remains in part to this day as does Norwich City station and Norwich City station engine sheds.
+The Marriott way walk in total is 26 miles long opened in 1991 and this page covers the first part from Norwich City station to Drayton via Hellesdon station what still partly still remains to this day as does Norwich City station and Norwich City station engine sheds.

 Marriotts way walk covers two old disused railway lines now used as public footpaths.

 Norwich to Themelthorpe & Themelthorpe to Aylsham .